 Excerpt from Dr. Lanzisera’s THYROID REPORT “Thyroid Disorders Explained, Why Do I Still Have Symptoms?”:

-As Dr. Datis Kharrazian DC, MS states in his book, “Why Do I Still Have My Thyroid Symptoms When My Lab Tests Are Normal?”, when addressing an autoimmune disorder like Hashimotoâ€™s, the goal is to restore balance to the immune system.
+As Dr. Datis Kharrazian DC, MS states in his book, “Why Do I Still Have My Thyroid Symptoms When My Lab Tests Are Normal?”, when addressing an autoimmune disorder like Hashimoto’s, the goal is to restore balance to the immune system.
 The foundation of care is to support a patient’s overall health.

 Taken together autoimmune diseases strike women three times more than men.
-Hashimotoâ€™s thyroiditis effects 10 women for every man.
+Hashimoto’s thyroiditis effects 10 women for every man.

 “I customize each patient’s treatment plan with a combination of brain based therapy (BBT) to improve functional brain imbalances, and nutritional supplementation and dietary modification to aid metabolic dysfunction that is found through lab testing.

-Dr. Frank Lanzisera, DC, D.NMSc.
+Dr. Frank Lanzisera, DC